The Siege of Fort Boonesborough

 Fort Boonesborough.

 Both women are documented defenders.
 Rebecca served as markswoman and ammunition supplier.
-Jemima's nightly ammunition runs are preserved through the Draper Correspondence — accounts passed down through her granddaughter Eviza Coshow.
+Jemima's nightly ammunition-gathering is preserved in the Draper Manuscript Collection, through correspondence from her granddaughter Eviza Lydia Coshow to the historian Dr. Lyman Copeland Draper.

-Legacy — a WWII Liberty ship, the SS Rebecca Boone, was named in Rebecca's honor in 1943
+Legacy: in 1943 a WWII Liberty ship, the SS Rebecca Boone, was named in Rebecca's honor.

-Art — the Boone family became subjects of iconic American paintings, including Karl Bodmer's 1852 canvas Capture of the Daughters of Daniel Boone and Callaway by the Indians and Howard Pyle's 1887 siege illustrations, cementing their place in the visual record of the frontier era
+Art: the Boone family became subjects of nineteenth-century American paintings and engravings, including Karl Bodmer's 1852 Capture of the Daughters of Daniel Boone and Callaway by the Indians and Howard Pyle's 1887 siege illustrations.

 The Siege of Fort Boonesborough